rynldtbuen/cumulus-evpn-vxlan-ansible/README.md

     leaf05:swp23 to leaf06:swp23
     leaf05:swp24 to leaf06:swp24
     ```
-    - Edit the inventory file named `devices` and add the name and `mgmt_hwaddr` of the added device.
+    - Edit the inventory file named `devices` and add the name(ex. `leaf05`) and `mgmt_hwaddr` of the added device.
 The `mgmt_hwaddr` can be found by doing a right click to the device, then Configure>Network>Base MAC.
-    - Run the command below to update and `dnsmasq.conf`.
+    - Run the command below to update the `dnsmasq.conf` and follow the instructions at the end of playbook run.
     ```
     $ ansible-playbook dnsmasq.yml
-    ```
-    - Start the device and run the command below to deploy the ssh-key to the newly added device.
-    ```
-    $ ansible-playbook ssh-key
-    ```
-    - Run the command below to deploy the rest of the configuration
-    ```
-    $ ansible-playbook deploy
     ```